74656b/qmk_firmware/keyboards/kbdfans/kbdpad_mk2/keymaps/74656b/readme.md

-# The default keymap for KBDPAD MKII
+# The not default keymap for KBDPAD MKII by 74656b

 Just a numpad.
-Top row from Cherry G80-3700